TrueNASTrueNAS Nightly Development Documentation

 Make sure you are comfortable with ZFS, Linux, and system configuration, backup, and restoration before making any changes.

-SCALE Advanced Settings Screen
+TrueNAS Advanced Settings Screen

-Figure 1: SCALE Advanced Settings Screen
+Figure 1: TrueNAS Advanced Settings Screen

 This article provides information on sysctl, system dataset pool, setting the maximum number of simultaneous replication tasks the system can perform, and managing sessions.